eudemonics/1plus1toolkit/README.md

    - install colorama after pypi is successfully installed: pip install colorama
    - just in case you don't install support for ANSI i spent a considerable amount of time making entirely new menus for you damn windows users (this is what opointro.py is for).
  * finally, you need an OS that supports Python and the android SDK, which I'm afraid narrows it down to:
-   - Linux (all flavors) - ***IMPORTANT*** if using the included binaries, RENAME "adb-linux" and "fastboot-linux" to adb and fastboot!!!
+   - Linux (all flavors) - ***IMPORTANT*** if using the included binaries, RENAME "adb-linux" and "fastboot-linux" to adb and fastboot!!! or you can run ./sdk.sh
    - Mac OSX (exotic jungle cats and beyond)
    - Windows (pretty much all releases, or starting from whichever one could support Python 2.x.) i apologize for limiting your options like that.